Skip to content

 All signal processing runs on-device in the C++ zone engine:

-4. Sensor presence — static (SEN0609) and motion (PIR) binary sensors are fed into the zone engine with software-managed timeouts (active→pending→inactive).
+4. Sensor presence — static (SEN0609 mmWave) and motion (PIR) binary sensors are fed into the zone engine with software-managed timeouts (active→pending→inactive).
 Hardware timeouts are set to 1s for debounce; the zone engine manages the real timeout.
-When both sensors are inactive and no zones have active targets, pending zones are force-cleared immediately.
+When both sensors are inactive and no zones have active targets, the sensor-assisted clear force-clears pending zones after a configurable grace delay (assisted_clear_timeout, default 5 s; 0 = immediate).
+The feature is on by default and can be disabled via assisted_clear_enabled.

 HA Integration